g023/Godot-LLM-API-AI-Chat/README.md

 - last minute tweaks to export before exporting for 0.2.0 linux/win64 releases
 * note: make sure your LLM server is up and running before trying to send requests local
 - fixed up intelligent assistant prompt and added a function to get all content inside some triple backticks to only fetch the code part of the response if it is in the return to func rr
+- added intelligent agent to responses: intelligent code completer which completes the code after the current position of the text cursor.

 ## Usage